NCAA Men’s Rules committee to propose increased 3 point distance & 20 second reset on offensive rebounds

 This increase should make it harder for the defense to double down to double team the post player on the block as it will widen the floor space for the perimeter players who are facing the basket.

-It should also make it harder for the help defender on dribble penetration to help and recover because of the increase distance to the 3 point line where his man who wants tpo shoot the three is.
+It should also make it harder for the help defender on dribble penetration to help and recover because of the increase distance to the 3 point line where his man who wants to shoot the three is.

 However, the coaches who come up with and find the best floor spacing offensive set for the 4 players just outside the 3 point line to make it so the defense pays a big price for the open three or open layup when the defense chooses to double down and double team the back-to-the-basket post player on one of the blocks.